-The Board of Directors is kept abreast of the operational risk position through quarterly risk reports and the yearly internal control report.

-In addition the Board of Directors receives each year from the internal auditor an independent assessment of Group risk and of whether the internal control system functions in an appropriate and satisfactory manner.
+The board of directors is kept abreast of the operational risk position through quarterly risk reports and the annual internal control report.
+In addition the board of directors receives each year from the internal auditor an independent assessment of the group's risk position and of whether the internal control system functions in an appropriate and satisfactory manner.